helenmak/UrTran/README.md

 6) Go to page you want to translate.
 Reload the page in order for extension to work properly.
 Try to select some word to see translation.

+###### This extension was published to Goggle Chrome Store, but currently it's on moderation.
+If it pass moderation quickly, you`ll see it in Chrome Store as UrTran.

-######I recommend to turn off Google Translate extension, when you run UrTran, cause it feels a little uncomfortable to have both running.
+###### I recommend to turn off Google Translate extension, when you run UrTran, cause it feels a little uncomfortable to have both running.